Jessie Wilson Sayre: Biography

 Jessie Woodrow Wilson was born in Gainesville, Georgia, the second daughter of Woodrow and Ellen Axson Wilson.
 She was the middle sister of Margaret Woodrow Wilson and Eleanor Wilson McAdoo.

-Wilson was educated privately in Princeton, New Jersey and at Goucher College in Baltimore, Maryland.
+She was educated privately in Princeton, New Jersey at Miss Fine's School and at Goucher College in Baltimore, Maryland.
 She was a member of Gamma Phi Beta sorority.
 After her graduation from Goucher, she worked at a settlement home in Philadelphia for three years.

 White House years

 In July 1913, four months after her father assumed the presidency, the Wilsons announced Jessie's engagement to Francis Bowes Sayre, Sr. Her fiancé, a 1911 graduate of Harvard Law School, was the son of Robert Sayre, builder of the Lehigh Valley Railroad and organizer and general manager of the Bethlehem Iron Works.
 At the time of their engagement he was serving in the office of a district attorney.
 Their November 25, 1913, wedding was the thirteenth White House wedding, and the first since Alice Roosevelt and Nicholas Longworth were wed in 1906.

 Upon their return from their honeymoon in Europe, they moved to Williamstown, Massachusetts, where her husband began his service as an assistant to the president of Williams College.

 On January 17, 1915, she gave birth in the White House to a son, Francis B. Sayre, Jr. (January 17, 1915 – October 3, 2008), who became a noted clergyman and was a social activist like his mother.
 The following year, a daughter, Eleanor Axson Sayre (March 26, 1916 – May 12, 2001), was born.
 In 1919 they were joined by Woodrow Wilson Sayre (February 22, 1919 – September 16, 2002).